-I would like to thank Rose Amanda Hoberman for being my best friend and love over the past four and a half years, for sharing her life with me, and for trying to teach me how to cook.
+I would like to thank Rose Amanda Hoberman for being my best friend over the past four and a half years, for sharing the joys and struggles of graduate school with me, and for trying to teach me how to cook.
 Keep trying!

 Finally, I would like to thank my parents, Constance and Benard, for everything they have given and continue to give me.
-This one's for you!
+At last, here is something tangible I can give back.